 The centre expected to open in 2019.

-From summer 2016, visitors will be able to enjoy introductory trails, play areas, and 19th-century walks dotted with interactive points.
+Soon, visitors will be able to enjoy introductory trails, play areas, and 19th-century walks dotted with interactive points.

 By the end of 2017 and 12-15 million euros later, this open-air museum will also be equipped with kiosks, a restaurant and a renovated lift.